 - The political situation in Bolivia remains unpredictable.
 There is an ongoing risk of civil unrest, including roadblocks, violent protests and strikes.
 We advise you not to cross roadblocks set up by protesters.

 - Demonstrations, violent protests and strikes can occur at any time and may seriously affect domestic and international travel plans without notice.
 You should remain alert and avoid large crowds which have the potential to turn violent.
-Due to ongoing demonstrations, we advise you to seek local advice before travelling to or from Uyuni.
-See the Safety and security: civil unrest/political tension section for further details.
+Due to ongoing demonstrations, we advise you to seek local advice before travelling to or from Uyuni (See Safety and security).

-- Travellers who ascend to altitudes greater than 2500m are at risk of developing altitude sickness.
+- Travellers who ascend to altitudes greater than 2500metres are at risk of developing altitude sickness.
 Altitude sickness can be life threatening and can affect anyone, including the physically fit.
-Many areas of Bolivia, including La Paz, Salar de Uyuni and Lake Titicaca are above 2500m.
-For more information, see the Health section.
+Many areas of Bolivia, including La Paz, Salar de Uyuni and Lake Titicaca are above 2500metres.
+(See Health).

 - Be a smart traveller.
 Before heading overseas: